 An overview of the whole route through Germany, Austria, Hungary, Romania, Bulgaria and Turkey is depicted on the map below.

-- the Rhine valley;
+- through the Rhine valley;

 - within Austria; and